Camaquã, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types C and N. It's important that you pick the right kind.
-A lot of adapters currently being sold are just plugs and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and N. Be sure to choose the necessary kind.
+Many adapters available online are just plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most areas.

-If you're gonna visit Água Grande Falls, prepare to get wet, and take these:
+If you're planning to visit Água Grande Falls, prepare to get wet, and take these:

 Good hiking shoes